aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/determine-version/_index.md

 Before we begin, ensure you have:

 1. **Java Development Kit (JDK)** – version 8 or newer.
-2. **Aspose.Tasks for Java JAR** – download from the [website](https://releases.aspose.com/tasks/java/) and add it to your project’s classpath.
+2. **Aspose.Tasks for Java JAR** – download from the [Aspose.Tasks for Java download page](https://releases.aspose.com/tasks/java/) and add it to your project’s classpath.
 3. **MS Project file** – an XML‑based Project file (e.g., `input.xml`) that you want to inspect.

 > **Pro tip:** Store the Project file in a dedicated `data` folder to keep paths tidy and avoid accidental overwrites.